 - Be careful not to bring too many items of clothing – it is far too easy to add “just one more shirt” or “just one more pair of pants” and end up with an extremely heavy bag.

 - Subtract articles if you need to go lighter.
-I suggest getting rid of either a skirt or a dress (pick one to keep).
-Get rid of a pair of pants.
+I suggest getting rid of redundant items.
+Pick a skirt or a dress.
+Get rid of an extra pair of pants.
 Get rid of one or two tops.

 Step 1 – Research your destination